johngully/overdrive-download/README.md

 ```

 # Configuration
-Configuration of the the library are stored in a `.overdrive-downloadsrc` file.
+Configuration of the the library are stored in a `.overdrivedownloadsrc` file.
 The configuration values are stored in a `json` format and are persisted across uses.
-A [CLI command](#example-config-creation) `odm config` has been created to simplify the process of creating
+A [CLI command](#example-config-creation) `odm config` has been created to simplify the process of creating.

+> Running the `odm config` command additional times will update the config file with new values.
+Each execution of the command is additive, which means that you are not required to specify all the values every time.

 ### Base Path
 The path where files will be downloaded.
 This path can be an absolute path or a path relative to the execution path of the library.